See who’s won $20,000 for graduate school

-Our Bridging the Dream Scholarship Program for Graduate Students supports our mission of helping people get the education they need to do the things they want in life.
-Over the past two years, eight incredible current and future graduate students have been awarded with $20,000 each for their graduate or professional degree.
+Now in its third year, our Bridging the Dream Scholarship Program for Graduate Students supports our mission of helping people reach their goals through higher education.
+We’re excited to announce our 2020 winners, who have been awarded $20,000 each toward their graduate or professional degree.

 Albert's pursuit of a graduate degree is fortified by his own experiences, including overcoming personal and educational obstacles.
 He strives to make his story of perseverance an example to underrepresented minorities, showing that they can achieve their dreams, too.